Isabelle Joschke

-Isabelle Joschke is an offshore sailor of dual nationality of German and French she was born on 27 January 1977 in Munich, Germany.
+Isabelle Joschke is an offshore sailor of dual German and French nationality.
+She was born on 27 January 1977 in Munich, Germany.

 Personal life

-She was born in Munich on 27 January 1977 and has German father and a French mother and therefore has dual nationality.
+She has a German father and a French mother and therefore has dual nationality.
 Her childhood was spent in both Geneva and Paris.
 She discovered sailing at the age of five, sailing an Optimist on a family holiday on the lakes of Austria.
 Fifteen years later, she did an internship in the Glénans, which definitely communicated her taste for the wide.

 She has a master's degree in classical literature at the Sorbonne.